jpreszler/jpreszler/content/home/about.md

 I am a Data Science Fellow at [Insight Data Science](https://www.insightdatascience.com) in Seattle.

-For ten years prior to joining Insight, I was teaching math, statistics, and computer science full-time at various colleges and universities including:
+For ten years prior to joining Insight, I was in academia teaching math, statistics, and computer science at various colleges and universities including:

  * The College of Idaho
  * James Madison University
  * University of Puget Sound